SamMachariaPhD/Genetic_Algorithms_Python/notes.md

   3. Differences between genetic algorithms and traditional algorithms.
+  - There are various differences between genetic algorithms and say, gradient-based algorithms:
+    - Maintaining a population of solutions
+    - Using a genetic representation of the solutions
+    - Utilizing fitness function
+    - Exhibiting probabilistic behavior
+  - In genetic representations, the solution search is decoupled from the original problem domain.
+  - Genetic algorithms are not aware of what the chromosome represent.
+  - Genetic algorithms do not rely on derivatives or any other information, except the value of the fitness function.
+This makes them suitable to *handle functions that are hard or impossible to mathematically differentiate*.
+  - Despite the probabilistic nature of the process of genetic algorithms, the overall search for a solution is not random; the direction is towards a better chance to to improve the next generation results.
+  > Genetic algorithm steer towards the highest fitness function value, while gradient descent steer towards the direction of lower cost function.

   4. Advantages and limitations of genetic algorithms.
   5. When to used genetic algorithms.